 — Crypto Coin News (@TodayCrypto) 27 August 2019

 There are some general rules in place for working with influencers.
 Additionally in financial services, there are some unique regulations you have to follow.

 In any industry, when you work with an influencer, you have to follow the Federal Trade Commission’s (FTC) disclosure guidelines.
 The most important of these rules is that any post the influencer makes has to be labeled as an advertisement.

 In Finance, you also have to obey the Financial Industry Regulatory Authority’s (FINRA) advertising rules and regulations.
 These rules prevent influencers from recommending mutual funds and stocks.

-So what isn’t covered by red tape?
-As long as your financial services thought leaders are focusing on experience rather than specific investment/stock advice, you should be good to go!
+So what is free of red tape?
+As long as your financial services thought leaders are focusing on experience over specific investment/stock advice, you are good to go!

 Subscribe to one or both of our newsletters